 Two young students search for books on bookshelves at a library

 The web version of this document outlines the high-priority skills students need to master in each grade level (kindergarten through Grade 3), including each area of reading development (oral language, phonological awareness, alphabetics and print conventions, phonics and word recognition, fluency, vocabulary, and comprehension) as well as written expression.
 For each grade level, the skills are specified in greater detail and accompanied by references and links to the Iowa Core standards, when appropriate.
 These are noted in the parentheses, for example: (L.K.6).
 High-priority skills that do not align to a particular Iowa Core standard are indicated as not applicable, or (NA).
 Information relevant to English learners (ELs) and bilingual students is also included.
+Please note, information found on this site and the online version was published in 2019.

 For definitions of unfamiliar terms in this document, please see our glossary.